Posts Tagged: japan

 Kano is running a Fender Precision Bass though a solid state head and Ampeg cabinet (at least at live shows).
 This deep, punchy Precision bass through a big cabinet is my favourite electric bass sound.

-At least in their practice space, I have seen Mayu using a 4-piece Tama drum kit.
+At least in their practice space, I have seen Mayu using a 4-piece gold sparkle Tama drum kit.
 Beyond that, I am not sure.
 Unless they are popular enough to carry their whole kit around, drummers usually just travel with their snare and cymbals so…hard to say.

 Where to find Haku: